DirectoryTree/ImapEngine.com/src/app/docs/usage/retrieving-messages/page.md

     description: Learn how to retrieve and filter email messages using ImapEngine.
 Discover how to search, paginate, and access message properties in your PHP application.
 ---

 ImapEngine provides a powerful way to retrieve and work with email messages.
-Here's how to get started:

 ## Basic Message Retrieval